marckean/marcseparation/_docs/12-report_contradictions.md

 ![report_contradictions4](../blobs/reportcontradictions/report_contradictions7.png)

 - **Bec said** "*The less time with him the better, especially for Chloe.
-SHe fined is difficult to be vulnerable with Marc*"
+She finds is difficult to be vulnerable with Marc*"

 ![report_contradictions4](../blobs/reportcontradictions/report_contradictions8.png)